Abdullah Dıjlan Aydın

-Abdullah Dıjlan Aydın (born 16 June 2000) is a Turkish professional footballer who plays as a midfielder for Karacabey Belediyespor on loan from Süper Lig club İstanbulspor.
+Abdullah Dıjlan Aydın (born 16 June 2000) is a Turkish professional footballer who plays as a midfielder for Amed S.F.K. on loan from Süper Lig club İstanbulspor.

 Career

 Aydın is a youth product of Galatasaray, Beylerbeyi, and İstanbulspor.
 He signed his first professional contract with İstanbulspor in 2019 where he was assigned to their reserves.
 He joined Karacabey Belediyespor on 2 consecutive loans from 2020 to 2022 in the TFF Second League.
-Returning to İstanbulspor for the 2022-23 season as they were newly promoted to the Süper Lig, he made his debut with them in a 1–0 league win over Alanyaspor on 27 August 2022.
+Returning to İstanbulspor for the 2022–23 season as they were newly promoted to the Süper Lig, he made his debut with them in a 1–0 league win over Alanyaspor on 27 August 2022.

 On 20 January 2023, Aydın returned to Karacabey Belediyespor for his third loan.